 The technology cost of producing high strength concrete with strengths in excess of grade 60 is commercially viable but current codes of practice CP65/BS8110 is only applicable to concretes up to grade 60.
-There is a need to address this need before Singapore adopts the Eurocode 2.
-In the interim, recommendations and provisions in CP65/BS8110 need to be reviewed so as to extend the codes use for high strength concrete.
-In this regard, High Strength Concrete (HSC) is defined as concrete with a specified characteristic cube strength in excess of 60 N/mm2.
+Hence there is a need to have design guidelines for the use of high-strength concrete in structures.
 The design recommendations herein are restricted to an upper limit to the characteristic cube strength of 105 N/mm2.
 Unless stated otherwise, concrete strengths are quoted as cube strengths.
 Design methodology, including the design parameters and equations in the current standards are based mainly on previous experience, tests and surveys of structures or structural elements where the concrete strength rarely exceed 40 N/mm2 and thus may not be fully relevant for applications using higher strength concrete.